w3c/webappsec-permissions-policy/policies/optimized-images.md

 - The default allowlist for `unoptimized-images` is `*`.
 This means for pages of all origins, `<img>` elements whose file sizes exceeds the compression ratio will be allowed and rendered correctly.

-**Future Development**

-Image formats affect file size.
-We want to support different default values for different image formats.
-We want to allow developers to specify the parameters as well.
-In practice, they would look something like this:

-    ```html
-    <iframe allow="unoptimized-images(BMP(1,0.5), JPG(1.5, 0.4)"></iframe>
-    ```
-   + Note: any otherwise unspecified formats will be using the default values.

 - A `unoptimized-images` policy can be specified via:

     **1. HTTP "feature-policy" response header:**